benmvp/slides/2020/reactglobal/perfect-lib.md

 - Your **development experience** starts with getting to write in modern JS (via TypeScript)
 - And with a nice editor like VS Code...
   * Can get prettier formatting, eslint & type checking in the editor
+- There are lots of other **repo files**
+  * Docs for your users to figure out how to use your library
+  * Other files to make communication with you easy & safe
 - For **testing & continuous integration (CI)**, try use the new Github actions
 - And with Jest as a platform...
   * You can run type checking, linting, unit tests & code coverage all at once